Explore the links and resources below to elevate your studies at the Lawrence S. Bloomberg Faculty of Nursing.

 Primary Health Care/Global Health

 Students in the Primary Health Care/Global Health area of emphasis will write the Canadian Nurse Practitioner Exam (CNPE) for Family/All Ages.
-More information can be found n the Canadian Council of Registered Nurse Regulators (CCRNr).
+More information can be found at the Canadian Council of Registered Nurse Regulators (CCRNR) website.

 * Please note that you DO NOT need an official transcript as stated on the CNO form.
 Sending your completed forms to the NP Assistant will automatically complete your request for a transcript.
 An administration fee of $8 applies for form completion; please follow the step found here and forward your proof of payment to the NP Assistant:

 Bloomberg Faculty of Nursing

 Toronto, ON M5T 1P8

 For any further clarification or support in this process, please contact:

 Monica Parry, MEd, MSc, NP-Adult, PhD, CCN(C)

 Lawrence S. Bloomberg Faculty of Nursing University of Toronto &